-- 12. If the owner of any privately-owned land claims that the buildings and/or structures on his/her land have been damaged as a result of blasting on site, then within 2 months of receiving this claim the Proponent shall: - (a) commission a suitably qualified, experienced and independent person, whose appointment has been approved by the Director-General, to investigate the claim; and - (b) give the landowner a copy of the property investigation report.
+- If the owner of any privately-owned land claims that the buildings and/or structures on his/her land 12 have been damaged as a result of blasting on site, then within 2 months of receiving this claim, the Proponent shall: - commission a suitably qualified, experienced and independent person, whose appointment has (a) been approved by the Secretary, to investigate the claim; and - give the landowner a copy of the property inspection report. (b)

-If this independent property investigation confirms the landowner's claim, and both parties agree with these findings, then the Proponent shall repair the damages to the satisfaction of the Director-General.
+If this independent property investigation confirms the landowner's claim, and both parties agree with these findings, then the Proponent shall repair the damages to the satisfaction of the Secretary.

-If the Proponent or landowner disagrees with the findings of the independent property investigation, then either party may refer the matter to the Director-General for resolution.
+If the Proponent or landowner disagrees with the findings of the independent property investigation, then either party may refer the matter to the Secretary for resolution.